zeromq/ingescape/doc/content/blog/editor_tour.md

 ![mapping](/snapshots/mapping.png)

 The mapping view is a zoomable infinite workspace where users can draw and organize their agents and associated mapping links.
-When the editor is connected to a system, mapping links can be added or removed dynamically and the systems updates itself automatically to implement the new mapping.
+When the editor is connected to a system, mapping links can be added or removed dynamically and the system updates itself automatically to implement the new mapping.

 When agents exchange data, i.e. when an agent's output is written, the existing mappings from this output to inputs of other agents are highlighted, providing a feedback of the circulating data.
 The editor is also able to show the actual values that are exchanged, whatever their format is (numbers, text, etc.).